syncfusion-content/fileformat-docs/File-Formats/XlsIO/Getting-Started.md

 //Create template marker processor for the workbook ITemplateMarkersProcessor marker = workbook.CreateTemplateMarkersProcessor();

-//GetSalesReports method returns list of sales persons and theirs reports.
-IList<Report> reports = GetSalesReports();
+//GetSalesReports method returns list of sales persons and their reports IList<Report> reports = GetSalesReports();

-//Adding reports collection to marker variables.
+//Adding reports collection to marker variables
-//Where the name should match with the input template. marker.AddVariable("Reports", reports);
+//Where the name should match with the input template marker.AddVariable("Reports", reports);

 //Applying Markers